seandstewart/bardly/pending/romances/cymbeline/uncut.md

 How! my issue!

 **BELARIUS**
-So sure as you your father’s.
+So sure as you your father's.
 I, old Morgan,
-Am that Belarius whom you sometime banish’d:
+Am that Belarius whom you sometime banish'd:
 Your pleasure was my mere offence, my punishment
-Itself, and all my treason; that I suffer’d
+Itself, and all my treason; that I suffer'd
 Was all the harm I did.
-These gentle princes–
+These gentle princes--
-For such and so they are–these twenty years
+For such and so they are--these twenty years
-Have I train’d up: those arts they have as I
+Have I train'd up: those arts they have as I
 Could put into them; my breeding was, sir, as
 Your highness knows.
 Their nurse, Euriphile,
 Whom for the theft I wedded, stole these children
-Upon my banishment: I moved her to’t,
+Upon my banishment: I moved her to't,
 Having received the punishment before,
 For that which I did then: beaten for loyalty
 Excited me to treason: their dear loss,
-The more of you ’twas felt, the more it shaped
+The more of you 'twas felt, the more it shaped
 Unto my end of stealing them.
 But, gracious sir,
 Here are your sons again; and I must lose
-Two of the sweet’st companions in the world.
+Two of the sweet'st companions in the world.
 The benediction of these covering heavens
 Fall on their heads like dew! for they are worthy
 To inlay heaven with stars.

 **CYMBELINE**
-Thou weep’st, and speak’st.
+Thou weep'st, and speak'st.
 The service that you three have done is more
-Unlike than this thou tell’st. I lost my children:
+Unlike than this thou tell'st. I lost my children:
 If these be they, I know not how to wish
 A pair of worthier sons.